 Syphilis Symptoms – Secondary Stage

 In the secondary stage, syphilis symptoms can manifest as a rash.
-This rash can develop on the palms of your hands, the soles of your feet, as well as other parts of your body.
+This rash can develop on the palms of your hands and the soles of your feet, as well as other parts of your body.
 These rashes can be difficult to see at times and will not itch.
 They can can last for weeks at a time, coming and going for as long as two years.

 Syphilis Symptoms – Late Stage

-While syphilis can be easy to ignore, with its latent periods and mild symptoms, but letting your syphilis symptoms continue can lead to some very serious complications.
+While syphilis can be easy to ignore, with its latent periods and mild symptoms, letting your syphilis symptoms continue can lead to some very serious complications.
 These can include tumors, cardiovascular problems, damage to your nervous system, mental disorders, and even death.